teambit/bit-with-github-actions/README.md

 For installing private components, we need to save our `BIT_TOKEN` in the repository settings.
 Follow these setups to do this:

-- Read how creating encrypted secrets for a repository (https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository).
+- Read how creating encrypted [secrets for a repository](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository).
 - Create a new secret and name it `BIT_TOKEN` and set your Bit token in the value, to get your token, run `bit config get user.token` on your local terminal.
 - Update the `.npmrc` file to include the token registry: